 If a person trespasses onto or inside an occupied building or conveyance, the offense may be charged as a first-degree Misdemeanor.
 The Court may punish a trespasser charged with this particular offense with up to one year in jail and a fine of up to $1,000.
 If other people are inside the property at the time the unlawful entering occurs, the punishment may be increased even further.

-Armed Trespass in a Structure
+What are the Penalties for Armed Trespass in a Structure?

 If the trespasser is armed, the owner may detain that person for a reasonable amount of time in a reasonable matter.
 The owner must also call the Police soon after holding the suspected trespasser.